 Director of IOP

 Jeremy has been involved in the treatment of substance use disorder for quite some time now.
 He feels there is no time to waste so he has developed the skill of moving quickly past the presenting symptoms and arriving at the real underlying contributing factors of substance use disorder.
 His skill and passion also lay in helping people themselves clearly understand the origin of these factors, how they relate to their current struggles and most importantly how to take the next credible steps toward sobriety.
-Jeremy relies heavily on the effective modality of Mind-Body Bridging to assist patients in taking on a more realistic view of themselves, their world and their personal challenges.
+Jeremy relies heavily on a mind-body focus to assist patients in taking on a more realistic view of themselves, their world and their personal challenges.